Cars

 UK vehicle markets back on track

-A slew of data out mid February 2024 gives renewed optimism that vehicle markets are getting back on track.
-The UK’s used car market grew by 5.1% to 7,242,692 transactions in 2023, according to the latest figures published today by the Society of Motor Manufacturers and Traders (SMMT).
-Four straight quarters of growth saw 351,915 more motorists get behind the wheel of a second hand car than in 2022 as the previous year’s supply constraints receded, delivering more choice to buyers.
+A slew of data out early 2025 gives renewed optimism that vehicle markets are getting back on track.
+The UK’s used car market grew by 5.5% to 7,643,180 transactions in 2024, according to the latest figures published today by the Society of Motor Manufacturers and Traders (SMMT).

 Superminis once again proved the most popular used car body type, accounting for one in three (32.1%) sales in the year.
 They were followed closely by cars in the lower medium segment, which took 26.6% of the market, and dual purpose vehicles (15.2%).
 The smallest volume segment was luxury saloons, representing just 0.5% of transactions.